pdfcpu/pdfcpu/encrypt/change_upw.md

 <br>

 Set the *user password* of a document that has none.
-Any encrypted PDF file has either one of the two passwords set.
-Whenever you change the *user password* of a document that has a *owner password* set, you have to provide the current *owner password*:
+Whenever you change the *user password* of a document you also have to provide the current *owner password*:

 ```sh
 $ pdfcpu encrypt -opw opw enc.pdf